 Ok, I’ll preface this week’s column by calling out the elephant in the room: Yes, I currently live in Southern California, where even the thought of temperatures under 50 degrees F shuts down an entire city and sends arctic-level Patagonia puffy sales through the roof.
-But, before that, I spent four long, grueling years running collegiately in Central Pennsylvania—a place that last week had the honor of being one of the coldest, most horrifying regions of the country outside of upper Minnesota.
-Maybe it has to do with being on the colder Northwestern edge of the Appalachian Mountains; maybe it’s just some ironic, schadenfreude joke played on those who go to school in a place called Happy Valley.
+But, before that, I spent four long, grueling years running collegiately in Central Pennsylvania—a place known for conditions more akin to Minnesota winters than what you’d find in the mid-Atlantic.
+Maybe it has to do with being on the colder Northwestern edge of the Appalachian Mountains; maybe it’s just some ironic joke played on those who go to school in a place called Happy Valley.
 For sure there are colder places in the U.S., but tell that to one of my former college teammates who had a piece of her ear break off due to running in extreme winter conditions.
 A. Piece.
 Of.
 Her.
 Ear.

 Graphic appendage anecdotes aside, you learn a little bit about running in horrifying conditions when you have literally no choice year round, for six days a week, for four cold, miserable years straight.
 (Did I mention I live in Southern California now?)
-Yes, clothing is essential, and we’ve covered a lot of winter running clothing in the last month (check out our exhaustive winter running clothing guide here), but you need more than a warm jacket for a productive run in the winter and early spring.
-We’ll start with a few quick tips and big reasons why you should even set foot outside when conditions are Central-PA-esque, then dive into a handful of very important bits of gear you’ll need to squeeze the most out of winter running (and keep your ears on your head).
+Yes, clothing is essential, but you need more than a warm jacket for a productive run in the winter and early spring.
+We’ll start with a few quick tips and big reasons why you should even set foot outside when conditions are Central-PA-esque, then dive into a handful of very important bits of gear you’ll need to squeeze the most out of winter running (and keep your ears on your head, where they belong).

 Running In Tough Winter Conditions: Why?